Evaluation Process

 Provides for both accountability and growth, and the strengthening of the relationship between the Board and the Superintendent.
 The written evaluation report will affirm specific accomplishments and identify growth areas.
 Some growth goals may address areas of weakness while others will identify areas where greater emphasis is required due to changes in the environment.

-4. Emphasizes the need for and requires the use of evidence for evaluation purposes.
+- Emphasizes the need for and requires the use of evidence for evaluation purposes.
 Evaluations are most helpful when the evaluator provides concrete evidence of strengths and/or weaknesses.
 The Performance Assessment Guide identifies quality indicators, which describe expectations in regard to each assigned role.
+In addition, the Superintendent's Leadership Quality Standard (SLQS) outlines competency indicators relative to the achievement of the Practice Standards.

-5. Is aligned with and based upon the Superintendent’s roles and responsibilities.
-The Board policy is consistent with this evaluation document.
+- Is aligned with and based upon the Superintendent’s roles and responsibilities as well as the SLQS.
+The Board policy is consistent with these evaluation criteria.

-7. Sets out standards of performance.
-The quality indicators in the Performance Assessment Guide set out initial standards.
+- Sets out standards of performance.
+The quality indicators in the Performance Assessment Guide and the SLQS set out initial standards.
 When growth goals are identified, additional standards will need to be set to provide clarity of expectations and a means of assessing performance.

-9. Uses multiple data sources.
-Objective data such as audit reports, accountability reports, and student achievement data are augmented with subjective data provided in surveys.
+- Uses multiple data sources.
+Objective data such as audit reports, accountability reports, and student achievement data, and self reflection are augmented with subjective data provided in surveys.

 The Superintendent will maintain an electronic evidence binder which will be provided to the Board approximately one (1) week prior to the evaluation workshop.
 The purpose of the evidence binder is to provide evidence that the quality indicators identified in Appendix B have been achieved.
 Therefore, evidence will be organized in regard to the quality indicators.